SimonSchaep/Research_Optimizing_Battle_Simulators/README.md

+PHYSICS/COLLISION:
+Physics are also important in battle simulators, since you don't want agents moving through eachother, or maybe you even want some other physics like ragdolls (like in TABS).
+For making physics optimized, pratitioning is again important, so you don't check for every collider if it collides with any collider anywhere.
+It is mostly the same as what I've already covered, so I won't go to deep into how to do it here.
+For my implementation, I just added some simple logic that uses the neighbors we already calculated and then checks if the agents are colliding (which is just a distance check since all agents are circles).
+If they are, we apply a force opposite to the direction towards this neighbor (similar to separation) but we make sure it nullifies the velocity if that velocity was in the direction towards the neighbor, resulting in no movement.

+The separation option also controls if collision is enabled or not, since not doing both, means we can skip finding neighbors, and measure only our target finding speeds.

 KNOWN ISSUES:
 When agents are outside the world bounds in any partitioning application, they will be counted as part of the closest cell/node.
 This will result in inaccurate target/neighbor finding.
 Agents won't always go to the closest target with partitioning, this is more prevalent when target acquisition is done in the cells.